-We understand the importance of keeping pupils, students and staff safe whilst learning remotely.
 We will reinforce in our contacts with parents and carers the importance of children being safe online.
 Parents and carers are likely to find it helpful to understand what systems each school uses to filter and monitor online use.
 It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they are asked to access and be clear who from our school (if anyone) their child is going to be interacting with online.
-We also note the DfE guidance Safeguarding and remote education.
+We also note the DfE guidance Safequarding and remote education.